softlayer/chef-openstack/README.md

 The OpenStack services are now separated into frontend (e.g., glance) and backend (e.g., Glance's MySQL server).
 The roles are setup so that all backends can be run from one node, all independently, or any combination thereof.

 ###### MySQL ######
 MySQL can be deployed as a separate install per OpenStack service or all databases on one node.
-You can optionally use the grizzly-mysql-all role for deploying all databases to the same node.
+You can optionally use the openstack-mysql-all role for deploying all databases to the same node.

 For example:

 Node 1:

-	grizzly-controller
+	openstack-controller
-	grizzly-keystone
+	openstack-keystone
-	grizzly-mysql-keystone
+	openstack-mysql-keystone
-	grizzly-mysql-nova
+	openstack-mysql-nova
-	grizzly-mysql-quantum
+	openstack-mysql-neutron

 Node 2:

-	grizzly-glance
+	openstack-glance
-	grizzly-mysql-glance
+	openstack-mysql-glance

 Node 3:

-	grizzly-cinder
+	openstack-cinder
-	grizzly-mysql-cinder
+	openstack-mysql-cinder

 Node 4:

-	grizzly-compute
+	openstack-compute

 Node 5:

-	grizzly-network
+	openstack-network

 On a large scale deployment, this would ease the load on any given mysql server instance by separating the services that use them.